 Enjoy your writing week, best, Elise.

 I continue the re-writing of my WIP (work-in-progress) and some chapters are now second or third drafts.
 I have decided to cut my point of view characters from four to three or possibly two.
 I will let you know how I go with it next week.
 My novel follows a duel narrative structure which gives texture and depth to my story, ensuring the reader never tires of the one storyline.
-Both story strands are written in the third person but there is always the option to write one strand in the first person although it is not something I plan to do.
+Both narratives are written in the third person but there is always the option to write one in the first person although it is not something I plan to do.
 I haven’t heard from the editor who has my manuscript From the Heart.

 Have you read The Prophet by Kahlil Gibran?
 AE George Russell wrote: